M7OCM/890/README.md

 Plan. v2.0.0 will (for the time being) only be updated to fix bugs/original issues.
 I see this project as a finshed example of a much improved firmware containing the best features (IMO), currently developed to date of release.
 I hope to start working on a totally new 890 design in 2024.

-The firmware is community based and features numerous improvements: an enhanced menu, frequency band/modulation expansion, 1of11's 'AM Fix' ported/modded for 890, scan resume, preset channels, 8 scan lists and full colour spectrum to name a few.
+The firmware is OEFW community based and features numerous improvements: an enhanced menu, frequency band/modulation expansion, 1of11's 'AM Fix' ported/modded for 890, scan resume, preset channels, 8 scan lists and full colour spectrum to name a few.

 [OEFWCOM](https://github.com/OEFW-community/RT-890-custom-firmware)